 DALI is a well known commercial Lighting control protocol that can be used with or independent to KNX.
-DALI allows the addressing of individual ballasts in lines of 64 devices.
+DALI allows the addressing of individual ballasts in lines of 64 devices for measures of light level control & reporting.
 For many years DALI has been a good solution for commercial projects but studies have questioned the cost benefit of using DALI and this is where KNX comes in.

 Advantages of DALI

 - Simple topology with no radial circuit requirements

 - Estimates vary between 50-100% increase in cost of DALI over traditional phase dimming

 - DALI is not as simple to commission, test and fault find